-- Include LGBTQ curricula, hire LGBTQ educators, and adopt policies that support trans and queer young people's positive experiences. - Participate in LGBTQ-related trainings often. - Incorporate LGBTQ youth-inclusive resources, images, and posts on social media channels. - Normalize the usage of pronouns. - Provide youth drop-in hours physically and/or virtually. - Change policies and continuously analyse procedures and programmes to ensure that they are inclusive. - If possible, recruit culturally competent and LGBTQ-inclusive medical experts to facilitate groups for LGBTQ young people to have conversations about physical and mental health.
+- Include LGBTQ curricula, hire LGBTQ educators, and adopt policies that support trans and queer young people's positive experiences. - Participate in LGBTQ-related trainings often. - Incorporate LGBTQ youth-inclusive resources, images, and posts on social media channels. - Normalize the usage of pronouns. - Provide youth drop-in hours physically and/or virtually. - they are inclusive. - If possible, recruit culturally competent and LGBTQ-inclusive medical experts to facilitate groups for LGBTQ young people to have conversations about physical and mental health.

-You can find information about relevant services and how to access them here:
+You can find information about relevant services and how to access them here: https://goshh.ie/ discuss with their family.
+Ensure you talk about it with the young person before you

-https://goshh.ie/